im-ryan/Csvie/readme.md

     ]) : [],
 ],
 ```
-Once you have finished these configuration changes, dont forget to run:
+Once you have finished these configuration changes, don't forget to run:

 ``` bash
 $ php artisan config:cache